U.K. Professional Clients

 The limited partnership is a separate entity and files taxes as a separate entity.
 The statute that provided for the formation of limited partnerships was the Uniform Limited Partnership Act (ULPA), which dates back to 1916.
 In 1976, ULPA was revised into the Revised Uniform Limited Partnership Act (RULPA), which was amended in 1985 to address the issue of limited partners' taking control.
 RULPA states that a limited partner shall not be liable as a general partner unless he or she takes control of the business.
 However, a limited partner is not considered to control the business if he or she is a member of the board of directors.

 In order to form a limited partnership, 1 or more persons (but not less than all of the general partners) must execute a certificate of limited partnership.
-The certificate of limited partnership shall be filed in the Office of the Secretary of State and set forth: the name of the limited partnership; the address of the registered office and the name and address of the registered agent for service of process required to be maintained by § 17-104 of this title; the name and the business, residence or mailing address of each general partner; and any other matters the partners determine to include therein.
+The certificate of limited partnership shall be filed in the Office of the Secretary of State and set forth: the name of the limited partnership; the address of the registered office and the name and address of the registered expert for service of process required to be maintained by § 17-104 of this title; the name and the business, residence or mailing address of each general partner; and any other matters the partners determine to include therein.

 A limited partnership is formed at the time of the filing of the initial certificate of limited partnership in the Office of the Secretary of State or at any later date or time specified in the certificate of limited partnership if, in either case, there has been substantial compliance with the requirements of this section.
 A limited partnership formed under this chapter shall be a separate legal entity, the existence of which as a separate legal entity shall continue until cancellation of the limited partnership's certificate of limited partnership.
 If you have any questions please E-Mail or call us: 033 0808-0089 or +44 (0) 207.935.5171, fax: +44 207.504.3531.